 An earlier resurrection of Ragnarök, however, was by Snorri Sturluson, who collected the Völuspá and other stories in his Prose Edda at the start of the 13th century.
 How, I wonder, did the Christian Snorri feel about the Völuspá?
 Did it sound to him at all like The Book of Revelation?
 Did he start to wonder if maybe it wasn’t so much a sin to believe in the old gods as a burden to believe in the new one?

 Snorri undoubtedly read the story of Ragnarök in The Poetic Edda, a collection of poems which appear to have been written and re-written from the 10th century onward.
-The first story of this collection is the Völuspá, a völva’s vision of how the world was born from chaos and how it will ignite into war, rise in flames, sink into the sea, and then rise again in the perfect form of Gimli, paradise in the sea — at last safe from the fires of Ragnarök and from the fires of Hell.
+The first story of this collection is the Völuspá, a visionary’s vision of how the world was born from chaos and how it will ignite into war, rise in flames, sink into the sea, and then rise again as Gimli, paradise in the sea — at last safe from the fires of Loki and Hel.

 In this paper I’ll suggest that the epic is full of dire warnings about who we are and what we do.
-From Homer to Dante, and from the Völuspá to The Waste Land we have the same prophetic vision, and we too seem unable to stop it.
-After two World Wars and countless scientific facts, we’re still stocking arms and slipping, inch by inch, back into chaos.
+From Homer to Dante, from the Völuspá to The Waste Land, we’ve been given the same prophetic vision.
+And we, as humans — with our limited, self-centred nervous systems — have always been unable to stop it.
+After two World Wars and countless scientific facts about the degradation of our environment, we’re still stocking arms and slipping, inch by inch, back into the primal muck.

 I look at what I’ve written and wonder how Old Rex will read it.
-What if he doesn’t believe in global warming?
-What if he thinks it’s a matter of believing or not believing?
-Or worse, what if he likes opera?
+What if he doesn’t believe in arms control or global warming?
+What if he thinks these things are a matter of believing or not believing?
+Or, worse, what if he likes opera?
 But how can I write about Ragnarök and leave out the three things that seem closest to it — black metal, war, and global warming?
 Still, why antagonize the old goat when he’s the one who grades my exam?

 I decide to mitigate my paean to the pagan metallists and my warning about war and environmental destruction.
 I decide to soften my tone.
 Honey, not vinegar.
 What I’ve got so far will work as long as I don’t keep hammering it home.
 I remember Sylvia saying that in tackling war and extinction, “You shouldn’t dump fancy balsamic vinegar into people’s coffee.
 You have to make them feel comfortable about their lives.
 You have to reassure them that they can keep on living in the lap of luxury — even though you have every intention of taking it all away.”
 She then whistled an old Bob Dylan tune, and sang softly, The carpet, too, is moving under you / And it's all over now, baby blue.”